Caching Enum.ToString to improve performance

 Switch1.6659 ns0.0845 ns0.0791 ns----

-The results are not impacted by the number of values in the enumeration.
-The actual benchmark tests enumerations with 4, 10, 50, and 100 values and results are similar.
+The results are not affected by the number of values in the enum.
+The benchmark tests enums with 4, 10, 50, and 100 values, and the results are consistent.

 #Roslyn Source Generator

-I'm pretty sure you don't want to write the following code by hand.
-A better solution is to use a Roslyn Source Generator to generate the method automatically.
+Writing these caching methods by hand is tedious.
+A better approach is to use a Roslyn Source Generator to generate the method automatically.
 You can use the package Meziantou.Framework.FastEnumToStringGenerator (NuGet package):

 C#